Personal Injury Insurance (“PIP”)

-Medical, wage loss, and funeral services are self-explanatory.
+Medical, wage loss and funeral services are self-explanatory.
 Loss of services includes such things as paying someone to take care of your home or yard and other similar tasks that you cannot complete because a doctor limits your activity.
-You must seek reimbursement from your insurance company for loss of services benefits.
+You must seek reimbursement from your insurance company for the loss of service benefits.
 Most medical providers that accept PIP insurance will bill your insurance for you.
-If you incur medical expenses that are not paid by your medical provider you can still submit it to your insurance adjuster to seek reimbursement.
+If you incur medical expenses that your medical provider does not pay, you can still submit them to your insurance adjuster to seek reimbursement.

 Wage loss can be a bit more complicated if you are self-employed.
 People that are self-employed can prove their loss of income multiple ways.
 Among the ways to prove income loss include: tax returns, canceled appointments, and the expense of hiring someone to cover your work while you are unable to work.
 It’s very important for a self-employed person to keep very good records since insurance companies often heavily dispute wage loss for self-employed people.